limchaos/Refusion-HDR/README.md

 ## How to use our Code?

 ### Train
-The main code for training is in `codes/config/deraining` and the core algorithms for IR-SDE is in `codes/utils/sde_utils.py`.
+The main code for training is in `codes/config/HDR`.

 You can train the model following below bash scripts: